-The first Heavy Vehicle Weights and Dimensions (HVWD) symposium was held in 1986 to mark the completion of the three-year Canadian Heavy Vehicle Weights and Dimensions Study.
+The first International Symposium on Heavy Vehicle Weights and Dimensions (HVWD) was held in 1986 to mark the completion of the three-year Canadian Heavy Vehicle Weights and Dimensions Study.
 At the time, this was the most comprehensive size and weight study ever undertaken and it produced the first set of performance measures designed to support the regulatory process.
 The Roads and Transport Association of Canada organized the first symposium.
-It was held in a mountain resort near Kelowna BC far from any metropolitan center, capturing the delegates in close surroundings.
+It was held in a mountain resort near Kelowna BC far from any metropolitan centre, capturing the delegates in close surroundings.
 The symposium was designed as a multidisciplinary event bringing together international experts in various fields of land transport.
 The synergy created during this event was remarkable and there was a strong consensus that a second symposium should be planned.
-In 1989 the second symposium (HVWD2) was held again in Kelowna Canada.
+HVWD2 was held in 1989, again in Kelowna, Canada.

 These symposia have provided a unique opportunity to discuss the technology, safety and policy aspects of transport technology.
 The purpose of the Forum remains to formalize and support the running of regular international symposia and to facilitate information exchange between researchers, policy makers, regulators, road authorities and the transport industry.

 Since the Forum was established, there has been a vast tide of international research co-operation, European Commission COST projects and NAFTA activities in North America.
 The Forum has played a role in publicizing and presenting the results from these international activities and provides an on-going opportunity for the international networks developed in these projects (which have a finite life) to continue and flourish.